What is Personal Assistance?

 Disabled people should have the right to choose how to receive the assistance we need.

-Using this ‘informal support’ can restrict a disabled person’s life choices.
+Relying solely on this ‘informal support’ can greatly restrict a disabled person’s life choices.

 Why use the word assistance?